Agile Approaches and Fix Price Contracts

 Frame cost as investment and discuss value with the customer, not just money.

 Fix the budget (money dimension) and have some tentative milestones.
 We must invest to prioritize the stories and talk about your MVP.
-Often nice to have functions are never realized.
+Often nice to have functions that are never realized.

 Priority on Time